 Strength training is a good addition to the normal Muay Thai training.
 So especially weak parts of the body can be promoted and strengthened.
 Strength training should be done in consultation with the coach and completely stopped a good week before a fight.

 Special training methods in Muay Thai Boxing

 - Muay Thai Training in rounds: Often Muay Thai is trained in rounds.
-In this case, the round time may vary depending on the level of fighters fitness between 3 to 5 minutes.
+In this case, the round time may vary depending on the level of fighter’s fitness between 3 to 5 minutes.
 After a round, take a break of 30-60 seconds.
-The basic training can also be intensified easy.
-So increase the round times to 7 or 8 minutes.
-In the round breaks then active recreation in the form of shadow boxing or sit-ups instead of / push ups can be done.
+The basic training can also be intensified easily.
+To do so, just increase the round times to 7 or 8 minutes.
+In the round breaks then active recreation in the form of shadow boxing or sit-ups or pushups can be done.

-- Imagine your opponent: Throughout the whole Muay Thai training, whether shadow boxing, punch training or heavy bag workout you should always imagine your target.
+- Imagine your opponent: Throughout the whole Muay Thai training, whether shadow boxing, pad training or heavy bag workout you should always imagine a real human.
 Imagine the nose, stomach, legs or chin on every shot before.
-So you connect the movements visually and can quickly respond to gaps in combat and you will be able to counterattack quickly.
+This way you can connect the movements visually and can quickly respond to gaps in a real combat and you will be able to counterattack quickly.

 In conclusion, Muay Thai is not just a sport; it’s a way of life that demands dedication, discipline, and a deep respect for tradition.
 Training in this martial art is not just about physical fitness; it’s about mental fortitude, respect for your opponents, and a journey of self-discovery.